 TIPS TO SAVE TIME

-- Try boiling and peeling half a dozen eggs on the weekend.
-Peeled eggs will keep for about a week in the fridge in a sealed container with a damp paper towel.
+- Boil and peel eggs either the night before or on the weekend.
+Eggs will last in the fridge for about a week if they are kept in a well-sealed container with damp paper towel.

-- Set up a lunchbox packing station at home with a bucket for fruit, vegetables and everyday savoury snacks that are ready to go.
-Ensure it is topped up over the weekend, making it quick and easy to assemble the lunchbox during the week!
+- Set up a lunchbox packing station at home with a bucket for fruit, vegetables and savoury snacks that are ready to go.
+Ensure it is topped up over the weekend, making it quick and easy to assemble the lunchbox during the week.

 Swap It | Monday to Friday

 Everyday Foods Quick and Easy

 Whilst brands may be depicted in these images and videos, Good For Kids has no affiliation and do not endorse any speciﬁc food brand.
 Product availability and price were current as of April 2016.
 We do not warrant that the information we provide will meet individual health, nutritional or medical requirements, or individual school policy.